 1. Find your mantlepiece (or shelf)

 Ours was renovated by hand after we found it at the bottom of our garden.
 But this isn’t a prerequisite, luckily.
 Make sure your surface is clean, clear, level and, importantly, stable!

-2. Hang an anchor
+2. Hang an anchor piece above it

 3. Add some weight